xparadoxical/gddocs/docs/resources/client/gamesave/GS_Value.md

 | 18_12 | Slow Robot Walk      |
 | 19_12 | Fast Robot Run       |
 | 20_12 | Spider Naruto Run    |

+## GS_29

+This GS is unknown.
+It's also the only non-dict GS, instead being a boolean.